Grades 3 and 4 - Horizon

 Beyond Core Academics

-Twice a week students have opportunities for enrichment in the areas of Music, Spanish, PE, and Art.
-Students may continue with Suzuki violin or choose a traditional Music class.
+Twice a week students have opportunities for enrichment in the areas of art, music, Spanish, and PE.
+Students may study Suzuki violin or choose a traditional Music class.
+Once a week, students participate in Coding class.

 Beginning in third grade, students have the opportunity to participate in the drama production.
 For one semester each year, some of the rehearsals occur during service learning time.
 These students serve their community by sharing their talents and entertaining both the school and greater community.